Max Hardy and I caught up recently to discuss what makes digital deliberation possible and plan a groundbreaking new training program on the topic.

 Max is a world-leading deliberation guru who's designed Citizens' Juries and other varieties of deliberation since 1999.
 I've been working at the intersection of community engagement and technology since 2006.

 Together, we'll co-facilitate a six-week, part-time course - which includes two full day training sessions and four weeks of online exercises.
-The world-premiere of the course will start during early-October 2018, in Melbourne, Australia.
+The world-premiere of the course will start during February 2019, in Melbourne, Australia.
 (More dates/locations to be announced in the future.)

 We think that digital deliberation combines these well-known public sector engagement techniques: